Search Results

 To track progress on reducing and halting deforestation, humid tropical primary forest loss, and associated emissions, we use historical data from 2018 to 2020 as a baseline period and assume that to be on track to eliminating deforestation by 2030, there must be at least a 10% reduction in the rate of deforestation each year from 2021 to 2030.
 The baseline period was selected based on the endorsement of the Glasgow Leaders’ Declaration on Forests and Land Use by world leaders in November 2021.

-- Recent data shows that deforestation rates remain high and have increased since the beginning of the decade.
-Deforestation rates – tracked using methodologies that either include or exclude fire-related tree cover loss – showed a loss of 6.4 million hectares and 5.4 million hectares of forests, respectively, in 2023.
+- Recent data shows that deforestation rates remain stubbornly high and have scarcely budged since the beginning of the decade.
+Deforestation rates showed a loss of nearly 8.1 million hectares of forests in 2024.

 - Deforestation also continues to contribute significantly to global emissions.
-In 2023, emissions from deforestation reached between 3.2 and 3.8 billion metric tons of carbon dioxide equivalent (GtCO2e), an increase from the 3.6 GtCO2e annual average during the baseline period from 2018 to 2020.
+In 2024, emissions from deforestation reached 4.6 billion metric tons of carbon dioxide equivalent (GtCO2e), an increase from the 4.5 GtCO2e annual average during the baseline period from 2018 to 2020.

-- Gross greenhouse gas emissions from humid tropical primary forest loss in 2023 were significant – totaling 2.4 GtCO2e – greater than the emissions from the United States’ energy sector that year.
+- Gross greenhouse gas emissions from humid tropical primary forest loss in 2024 were significant – totaling 3.1 GtCO2e – greater than the combined emissions of United States’ emissions from energy systems (2.2 GtCO2e), buildings (574.2 MtCO2e), and agriculture (388 MtCO2e) in 2024.

-- While the loss of mangroves slowed for a time in the late 20th century, mangrove forest loss is now increasing.
-From 1999 to 2019, the world lost an estimated 560,000 hectares of mangrove forests.
+- While the loss of mangroves slowed for a time in the late 20th century, the world lost an estimated 560,000 hectares of mangrove forests from 1999 to 2019.

 Conserving the world’s forests is essential for addressing the interconnected challenges of nature loss and climate change.
 Forest habitats are home to 80% of terrestrial plant and animal species.
 Conserving forests also prevents the release of their large carbon stores into the atmosphere, safeguarding their ability to continue sequestering carbon, and for tropical forests, maintaining the biophysical mechanisms that help to cool the planet.
 To help secure these benefits, the Glasgow Leaders’ Declaration (GLD) has established the collective goal of halting forest loss – which includes reaching zero gross deforestation – by 2030.